velos/FlowStack/README.md

 CachedAsyncImage(url: url, urlCache: .imageCache) { image in ... }
 ```

-In addition, we recommend using the `transitionFromSnapshot` and `animateFromAnchor` parameters when displaying images in your FlowLink views.
+For most transitions involving images within FlowLinks, you'll likely get the best results using the default values for `FlowLink.Configuration` in regards to `transitionFromSnapshot: true` and `animateFromAnchor: true`.
 See [Configuration](https://github.com/velos/FlowStack/#configuration) above for details.

 A working example of this approach can be seen in [ContentView.swift](https://github.com/velos/FlowStack/blob/develop/FlowStackExample/FlowStackExample/ContentView.swift) on the official FlowStack example project.